Gaussian Process Boosting: Real-world Applications

-We compare the predictive accuracy of the different approaches using nested $4$-fold cross-validation.
-Specifically, all observations are partitioned into four disjoint sets, and in every fold, three of the sets are used as training and the other set as test data.
+We compare the prediction accuracy of different approaches using nested $4$-fold cross-validation.
+Specifically, all observations are partitioned into four disjoint sets, and, in every fold, one of the sets is used as test data and the remaining data is used for training.
 Note that the test data sets contain both groups that are observed and unobserved in the training data.
-We compare the GPBoost algorithm to the same alternative methods as in the simulation study in Section \ref{meth_tune_par}: a linear mixed effects model, gradient boosting with a square loss including the grouping variable as a categorical variable (LSBoost), gradient boosting with ridge regression base learner for the grouped effects using the \texttt{mboost} R package, the RE-EM tree algorithm, and the MERF algorithm.
-Tuning parameters are chosen by doing an additional inner $4$-fold cross-validation on every of the four training data sets and by minimizing the RMSE.
-We consider the same set of tuning parameters as in the simulated experiments; see Section \ref{meth_tune_par}.
+We compare the GPBoost algorithm to the same alternative methods as in the simulation study; see Section \ref{methods}.
+Concerning independent gradient boosting, we also report the results when including the high-cardinality categorical variable as a continuous variable (`LSBoostCont') in addition to including it as a categorical variable using the approach of \texttt{LightGBM} (`LSBoostCat').
+Tuning parameters are chosen by doing an additional inner $4$-fold cross-validation in the same manner as the outer cross-validation on every of the four training data sets using the mean square error as selection criterion.\footnote{Note that one has to be careful when doing cross-validation for dependent data to avoid biased estimates of the generalization error as pointed out by, e.g., \citet{rabinowicz2020cross}.
+However, apart from the fact that the validation and test data sets are of slightly different sizes, our cross-validation setting preserves the distributional relation between the inner fold training and validation data sets and the training and test data sets and, consequently, no bias is introduced.} We consider the same set of tuning parameters as in the simulated experiments; see Section \ref{tune_pars}.

 The results are summarized in Table \ref{results_wages} and Figure \ref{results_per_fold_wages}.
-Table \ref{results_wages} reports the results in aggregate form over the different test sets, and Figure \ref{results_per_fold_wages} graphically displays the results per fold.
-We find that the GPBoost algorithm has the highest predictive accuracy in terms of both the RMSE and the CRPS.
-As Figure \ref{results_per_fold_wages} shows, this holds true for every fold.
-In particular, the GPBoost algorithm has higher predictive accuracy than both gradient boosting with a square loss when including the grouping variable as a categorical variable as well as a linear mixed effects model.
-The second best method is the MERF algorithm.
+Table \ref{results_wages} reports the average test RMSE over all folds, and Figure \ref{results_per_fold_wages} graphically displays the test RMSE per fold.
+We find that the GPBoost algorithm has higher prediction accuracy compared to all other methods on average over all folds and also for every fold separately.
+The second-best method is the MERF algorithm, and CatBoost has the third-lowest test RMSE.
+In contrast to the simulated experiments but as suggested by the authors of \texttt{LightGBM}\footnote{\url{https://lightgbm.readthedocs.io/en/latest/Advanced-Topics.html\#categorical-feature-support} (retrieved on August 22, 2022)}, considering the grouping variable as a continuous variable (`LSBoostCont') results in higher prediction accuracy compared to the approach of \texttt{LightGBM} for categorical variables (`LSBoostCat').